Native Collective Research Effort to Enhance Wellness (N CREW) Program - Questions and Answers (Q&A)

 5. The work we are doing in our community aligns with the goals of the N CREW Program, but we did not apply to the Phase I funding opportunities.
 How can we get involved?

-6. What are the NIH’s desired outcomes and lessons learned across the N CREW Program?
+6. At the outset of N CREW, what were the NIH’s desired outcomes and lessons learned across the Program?

 N CREW embodies and recognizes that Tribes and Native American Serving Organizations (T/NASOs) are best positioned to identify and respond to community needs through culturally grounded knowledge and strategies.
 Therefore, we expect that the Program will lead to more sustainable community solutions stemming directly from the development of culturally-relevant research and data projects and increased capacity for research that is driven by Tribes and Native community priorities.
 NIH’s desired outcomes for the N CREW Program include the following and understand the outcomes and lessons learned will be community driven: